Home

 “I believe that every individual has an innate capability for happiness and with self-awareness and few skills can reach that potential.
 A self-aware person values self, accepts responsibility and constantly unlearns & relearns to manage problems in life.
 I feel counselling is an aid in this transformation and would like to do my best in this process.”

-Jinashree has an MA in Psychology from IGNOU, MBA from SJSU (San Jose State University), M.S from IIITB (International Institute of Information Technology) and B.E in Computer Science from Bangalore University.
-She is pursuing a PhD is psychology (Christ University).
+Jinashree has a PhD in Psychology from Christ (Deemed to be University), MA in Psychology from IGNOU, MBA from SJSU (San Jose State University), M.S from IIITB (International Institute of Information Technology) and B.E in Computer Science from Bangalore University.
 She has worked as a software engineer and technical lead for 17 years in companies like Cisco Systems, Hewlett Packard and Wipro.
 She is the co-founder and Director of Techseed Systems.
 She is a writer and is fascinated by Vedic astrology and has a certification in same.

 Testimonials